Josh Wardini is our AI and automation guy. He started his internet journey in sales and marketing, u... | See full bio

 Robot Investment Statistics

-14. Currently, there are over 200 companies worldwide involved in robotics production for the healthcare sector.
+15. Over 200 companies worldwide are involved in robotics production for the healthcare sector.

-Robots provide a means of reduced cost-of-care in the healthcare sector and reduced menial tasks for humans.
-It also provides enhanced forms of therapy and rehabilitation, while also improving the accuracy of repetitive healthcare tasks.
-Surgical, nursing, disinfectant, hospital logistics, rehabilitation, exoskeleton are good examples of robots in healthcare.
+Robots provide a means of reducing healthcare costs and menial tasks for humans.
+It also provides enhanced forms of therapy and rehabilitation, improving the accuracy of repetitive healthcare tasks.

-16. The global market size of robots in the healthcare sector will be worth $3.28 billion by the end of 2025.
+16. By the end of 2025, the global market for robots in the healthcare industry will be worth $3.28 billion.